Alumni in the Classroom Experience (ACE)

 Many departments have a wonderful history of bringing alumni into the classroom.
 This activity is most welcome and encouraged to continue.

 Successful, involved alumni demonstrate the value of a Plattsburgh education in the best possible way.
-For that reason, hosts are encouraged to inform the Office of Marketing & Communications of alumni visits, even if they are not part of the ACE program.
+For that reason, hosts are encouraged to inform the Office of Alumni Relations of alumni visits, even if they are not part of the ACE program.

 If my grant request is approved, how is the visit facilitated?